miguelammatos/Kollaps/README.md

 ### Creating manifest files for NEED experiments

 For instructions on how to install the NEED tools like the NEEDdeploymentGenerator, see above.
-To generate a Docker Swarm compose file, run:
+To generate a Docker Swarm compose file, run on a Manager node:

 ```
 $NEEDdeploymentGenerator topology5.xml -s > topology5.yaml